 I’m not one of those.

-My childhood dream was to be a computer animator, so in the mid-’90s I went to a very expensive art school.
+My childhood dream was to be an animator, so in the mid-’90s I went to a very expensive art school.
 While I was working toward a BFA in Computer Animation, I took a random elective in Theater and Film.
 The class sparked something in me, and I wrote an epic space-opera bedroom-farce.
 I submitted it to the school’s theater troupe and they chose to stage it as their Fall production.

 Unfortunately, the show was a hit.